RmRfUser/ChromeHistoryGenerator/README.md

 py.exe generatehistory.py <path_to_url_list>
 ```

 The sample URL list is copied from the "Influencer" persona on https://trackthis.link/.
+You can create your own persona by simply adding a list of URLs to a text file.

 ```
 py.exe generatehistory.py influencer.txt